tdsoperational/botrecon/README.md

 Use !USAGE for commands ;)

-If you encounter them using a webhook to deliver stolen information, use [webhook.c](https://github.com/tdsoperational/botrecon/blob/main/webhook.c) to fully delete it.
+If you encounter them using a webhook to deliver stolen information, use [webhook.c](https://github.com/tdsoperational/botrecon/blob/main/webhook.c) to fully delete it, or use !DELHOOK.
 If you want to disable a bot, use [this](https://tdsmental.pythonanywhere.com)
 If you need to submit them in bulk, use the [API](https://tdsmental.pythonanywhere.com/api-info)